Our favorite Christmas Cookie recipes, including our go-to recipe for soft and chewy cookies that are filled with M&M’s and sprinkles.

 - Place the sprinkles in a shallow bowl.

 - Bake for 8-11 minutes (see note), until the edges of the cookies are set but the center is still slightly underdone; this will create a soft cookie.
+See note about shaping the cookies as soon as they come out of the oven.

 - Place the baking sheets on wire racks and allow the cookies to cool completely.
 They will firm up as they cool.
-Optional: for a slightly thicker cookie, you can gently press the edges of each cookie inward with the back of a spoon (just a bit!) while they are still warm.

 Nutritional Information is an estimate based on third-party calculations and may vary based on products used and serving sizes.